NICE - Top Things to Do

 Nice can be experienced in many ways — but three places really define the city: the Promenade des Anglais with its beaches, the Old Town and Castle Hill.

-Walking along the Promenade is a real pleasure, with beaches, beach clubs and restaurants inviting you to spend a day by the sea, enjoy lunch or have a glass of rosé.
+Walking along the Promenade is a real pleasure, with one long beach, beach clubs and restaurants inviting you to spend a day by the sea, enjoy lunch or have a glass of rosé.
 The Old Town is where you’ll find markets, small streets and shops for all kinds of tastes and local restaurants full of character.
 From Castle Hill, you get the best views over the city, the port and the famous Riviera coastline.

-Harbour Area
+Harbor Area

 The Port district is also fantastic.
 Right next to Coco Beach — a local favourite among people from Nice — you’ll find great restaurants such as Le Plongeoir.